(4646 House floor votes analyzed β so far...)

 Author: Rob Hall

-π Details π View Bill on Legislature WebsiteLast Action: None
+π Details π View Bill on Legislature WebsiteLast Action: Referred to Appropriations

 Author: Rob Hall